pegasone/pegasone.github.io/index.md

 The clear "winners" today are Czech Republic, Belgium, and Netherlands.

-One word of caution, though: there are countries where the reported data is, let's say, unexpected.
-For a country to have a very high positive rate and an extremely low active cases per million count is possible by unlikely.
-Take Mexico on 2020-10-21, for example: positive rate is at 30% (was at 40% 6 weeks before and slowly decreased since then) while active cases per millions appear "stuck" at around 350 since July 2020.
-This is difficult to believe, to say the least.
-Other countries have either stopped providing positive rate data or have never provided it at all; compare the sixth image down from 2020-09-17 with the one below and notice that the plot (i.e., the data) for Argentina disappeared and the one for Colombia was never there in the first place.
+However, there are countries where the reported data is, let's say, "surprising".
+It is possible, but unlikely for a country to have a very high positive rate and an extremely low active cases per million.
+For example, consider Mexico on 2020-10-21: positive rate was at 30% (it was at 40% six weeks before and slowly decreased since then) while active cases per million appears "stuck" at around 350 since July 2020.
+This apparent discrepancy is difficult to interpret, to say the least.
+Other countries have either stopped providing positive rate data altogether or have never provided it at all.
+Compare the sixth image down from 2020-09-17 with the one below and notice that the plot (i.e., the data) for Argentina is gone and the one for Colombia has never been there in the first place; these are not exceptions.

 ![Figure 25](/img/img028.png)

-This is the reason why many countries in South/Central America and elsewhere don't show at the top of the ACPO-14 list.
+This is the reason why many countries don't show at the top of the ACPO-14 list, and it also makes country comparison difficult.